Doll Face: Reviews

-The Sydney Morning Herald wrote that "The film has its faults, chiefly technical...Dennis O'Keefe makes a handsome, hard-hitting manager and performs with great sincerity.
-Perry Como sings in an even more attractive manner than hitherto, and Vivian Blaine is more than adequately attractive, if a trifle too polished, as the "burleycue" blonde.
-Carmen Miranda appears in a straight part with only one singing number.
-The innovation is not a success, but the fault is the director's not Carmen's."
+Columnist Louella Parsons, in her analysis, expresses surprise at the casting of Carmen Miranda in the film, highlighting how she is “so different from Joan Blondell,” who played the same role in the stage version of the play Naked Genius, upon which the film is based.
+The comparison between the two actresses suggests that, for Parsons, Miranda’s casting in the role felt unnatural or unconvincing, especially since the two have very different styles, and Miranda failed to recreate the charm or energy that Blondell brought to the stage.
+The Sydney Morning Herald wrote that "The film has its faults, chiefly technical...
+Dennis O'Keefe makes a handsome, hard-hitting manager and performs with great sincerity.
+Perry Como sings in an even more attractive manner than before, and Vivian Blaine is more than adequately attractive, if a bit too polished, as the 'burlesque' blonde.
+Carmen Miranda appears in a straight role with only one musical number.
+The innovation is not a success, but the fault lies with the director, not Carmen's".